nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 You can use Trusted Firmware-M (TF-M) as an alternative to :ref:`secure_partition_manager` for running an application from the non-secure area of the memory.

+Support for TF-M in |NCS| is currently experimental.
+TF-M is a framework which will be extended for new functions and use cases beyond the scope of SPM.

+If your application does not depend or does not use the secure services developed in SPM, then TF-M can replace SPM as the secure firmware component in your application.

 For more information and instructions on how to do this, see :ref:`ug_tfm`.

 .. tfm_support_finish